isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-07-11-post-bahau-a-utopia-that-went-awry.md

 Woodford, Esme (2007) (Accession no.: 003267)

-For a full list of references behind the research, see Hodgkins, F. (2014).
-From Syonan to Fuji-Go: The story of the Catholic settlement in Bahau in WWII Malaya.
+For a full list of references behind the research, see Hodgkins, F. (2014). *[From Syonan to Fuji-Go: The story of the Catholic settlement in Bahau in WWII Malaya](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=200929389)*.
 Singapore: Select Publishing.
 Call no.: RSING 307.212095957 HOD

 #### **Notes**